 The dimensions of some of the problems outlined before are very large and no single effort is in the position of tackling them simultaneously in an efficient manner.
 Therefore, there is a need to concentrate on some lines of action that, with the limited resources available, may provide higher returns.

-The GEWAMED (Gender Mainstreaming in Water Resources Development and Management in the Mediterranean Region) project is trying to contribute to the solution of some of the outlined issues.
+The actions of the project of gender mainstreaming in the development and management of water resources in the Mediterranena (GEWAMED) The GEWAMED (Gender Mainstreaming in Water Resources Development and Management in the Mediterranean Region) project is trying to contribute to the solution of some of the outlined issues.
 In effect it is engaged in three strategic lines of action:

 1. Create a greater awareness about some of these problems and identify others that have not been so clear or obvious so far.